-Sub-contracting arrangement
+(11) Sub-contracting arrangement

-- i) A bidder must not be awarded the points claimed for B-BBEE status level of contribution if it is indicated in the bid documents that such a bidder intends to sub-contracting more than 25% of the contract value to any other enterprise that does not qualify for at least the same number of points that the bidder qualifies for, unless the intended sub-contractor is an EME that has the capability and ability to execute the sub-contract. - (ii) All the applicable legislations and contract The CIDB, SARS, GBCC, GCC and other evaluation methods subjected to the main contractor must be complied with by the sub-contractor to avoid associated risks.
+- a) A person awarded the contract may only enter into a subcontracting arrangement with the approval of the municipality. - b) A person awarded a contract in relation to a designated sector, may not subcontract in such a manner that the local production and content of the overall value of the contract is reduced to below the stipulated minimum threshold. - c) A bidder must not be awarded the points claimed for B-BBEE status level of contribution if it is indicated in the bid documents that such a bidder intends to sub-contracting more than 25% of the contract value to any other enterprise that does not qualify for at least the same number of points that the bidder qualifies for, unless the intended sub-contractor is an EME that has the capability and ability to execute the sub-contract. - (ii) All the applicable legislations and contract The CIDB, SARS, GBCC, GCC and other evaluation methods subjected to the main contractor must be complied with by the sub-contractor to avoid associated risks.